percona/postgresql-docs/docs/docker.md

     * `container-name` is the name you assign to your container
     * `POSTGRES_PASSWORD` is the superuser password
-    `tag-multi` is the tag specifying the version you need.
+    * `tag-multi` is the tag specifying the version you need.
 For example, `{{dockertag}}-multi`.
 The `multi` part of the tag serves to identify the architecture (x86_64 or ARM64) and pull the respective image.
-See the [full list of tags](https://hub.docker.com/r/percona/percona-distribution-postgresql/tags/).
+See the [full list of tags :octicons-link-external-16:](https://hub.docker.com/r/percona/percona-distribution-postgresql/tags/).

     !!! tip